OleksandrDemian/readme-tic-tac-toe/README.md

 ### :space_invader: Game
 This repository simulates a tic-tac-toe game in readme file.

+### :fire: Features
-It didn't checks the winner.
-It's a feature thought to make you feel like you're playing on real paper!
+It doesn't check the winner.
+This feature will make you feel like you're playing on real paper!

 ### :computer: Tech
 This project uses php to manage business logic and produce final board.